javierriveracastro/betteroll-swade/GLOBAL_ACTIONS.md

 * dmsOverride: A foundry die expresion that will be rolled for damage instead of the weapon default.
 * defaultChecked: If this key exist the acion button will start pinned (marked in red)
 * runSkillMacro: This key will run a macro named like its value after skill roll.
+* runDamageMacro: This key will run a macro named like its value after damage roll.

 ## Selector fields: